epfl-lasa/wp5-metal-additive-common/README.md

 ### Simulation scenario

-You firstly have to run the UR simulation tools, there is docker for that.
+Before running the different ROS nodes, you have to run the UR simulation tools, there is docker for that.
 You can set it up running one of the following [UR simulation](#ur-simulation), depending on the robot.

 Then follow with the [real scenario](#real-scenario).